DaniElectra/3DSTTool/README.md

   -h, --height       Optional: Specify the height of the output image.

   -f, --format       (Default: png) The image format to use when saving.
-  Available options: bmp, emf, exif, gif, ico / icon, png, jpg / jpeg, tiff, wmf
+  Available options: astc, avif, bmp, dng, gif, heif, ico / icon, jpg / jpeg, ktx, pkm, png, wbmp, webp

   -y, --flip         Flip the image when saving.